iifl-logo

 As per the provisions of Section 148 of the Act and Rule 3 of the Companies (Cost Records and Audit) Rules, 2014 (“the Rules”), the Company is required to maintain cost records with respect to certain products of the Company and get the same audited.

 Accordingly, the Board of Directors of the Company on the recommendation of Audit Committee has appointed Mr. N.K.
-Nimkar (M No: F 6493) to audit the cost records of the Company for the financial year 2024-25 on a remuneration of INR 50,000/- plus Goods and services Tax as applicable.
+Nimkar (M No: F 6493) to audit the cost records of the Company for the financial year 2025-26 on a remuneration of Rs.
+50,000/- plus Goods and Services Tax as applicable.
 Accordingly, a resolution seeking Members ratification for the remuneration payable to Cost Auditors is included in the notice convening the Annual General Meeting.
-The Cost Audit Report for the financial year 2023-24 will be filed within the stipulated period of 30 days after it is submitted by the Cost Auditors.
+The Cost Audit Report for the financial year 2024-25 will be filed within the stipulated period of 30 days after it is submitted by the Cost Auditors.

 c) Secretarial Audit and Secretarial Audit Report

 Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company had appointed M/s.
-Mehta & Mehta, Company Secretaries to undertake the Secretarial Audit of the Company for the financial year 2023-24.
+Mehta & Mehta, Company Secretaries to undertake the Secretarial Audit of the Company for the financial year 2024-25.
+There are no qualifications, observations, adverse remark or disclaimer in the said Report.

 The Secretarial Audit Report is included as Annexure IV and forms an integral part of this Report.

-There are no qualifications, reservations or adverse remarks or disclaimers made by Statutory Auditors in their Audit Report and by Secretarial Auditors in their Secretarial Audit Report.
+There are no qualifications, reservations or adverse remarks or disclaimers made by Statutory Auditors in their Audit Report.
 Observations of the Auditors are self-explanatory.
+The report of the Statutory Auditors forms part of this Annual Report 2024-25.

 6. Maintenance of Cost Records